meilisearch/documentation/reference/api/keys.md

 #### `expiresAt`

-Date and time when the key will expire, represented in ISO 8601 format. `null` if the key never expires.
+Date and time when the key will expire, represented in RFC 3339 format. `null` if the key never expires.

 #### `createdAt`

-Date and time when the key was created, represented in ISO 8601 format.
+Date and time when the key was created, represented in RFC 3339 format.

 #### `updatedAt`

-Date and time when the key was last updated, represented in ISO 8601 format.
+Date and time when the key was last updated, represented in RFC 3339 format.

 ## Get one key

 <RouteHighlighter method="GET" route="/keys/:key"/>

 Get information on the specified key.
-Attempting to use this endpoint with a non-existent or deleted key will result in [an error](/reference/api/error_codes.md#api-key-not-found).
+Attempting to use this endpoint with a non-existent or deleted key will result in [an error](http://docs.meilisearch.com/errors#api_key_not_found).

 #### Path variables